Ground transportation and the terminals will be busy this holiday season! Please arrive at least two hours early. More...

 KCI Airport (IATA Code: MCI)

-Kansas City International Airport was built by the City of Kansas City, Missouri and opened in 1972.
+Kansas City International Airport (KCI) was built by the City of Kansas City, Missouri and opened in 1972.
 Its low congestion and small number of flight delays have long established it as one of the most appealing commercial airports in the world.

-The MCI complex spans more than 10,000 acres, and its three runways can accommodate up to 139 aircraft operations per hour.
-Uncongested air and ground space, short taxi time, and a low weather-related closure/cancellation rate are why MCI consistently ranks among the lowest in delays of all U.S. airports.
+The KCI complex spans more than 10,000 acres, and its three runways can accommodate up to 139 aircraft operations per hour.
+Uncongested air and ground space, short taxi time, and a low weather-related closure/cancellation rate are why KCI consistently ranks among the lowest in delays of all U.S. airports.
 Three runways, two of them parallel with 6,575 feet of separation, Category III instrument Landing System and other features help keep operations smooth in even the worst of weather.
 New surfaces on the runways, taxiways and terminal aprons, along with ongoing infrastructure improvements, enhance the airport's efficiency and convenience to air carriers.

 On-airport Fixed-Base Operator, Signature Flight Support, offers basic fueling, charter and ground transportation services.
 Many regional aircraft operators merely fly into Kansas City International Airport and are shuttled to the airline terminals to be transported to their final destination outside the region.
 For more information, visit our MCI Operations and Pilot Information page.